 Resources for Supervisors

 The hiring process doesn't only happen during the interview; it begins the moment you decide to fill a need in your unit or department.
 Coming up with an effective hiring plan, determining the appropriate method for recruiting and selecting the best candidates, and consulting with key stakeholders are all important decisions that, if unprepared, could result in a stressful experience.
 The resources below are useful tools to use through recruiting, selecting, and on-boarding successful candidates.
 Before you do anything, it may be helpful to create a Student Hiring and Recruiting Plan.PDF to ensure you aren't missing anything important.
 It is also a good idea to familiarize yourself with The BC Employment Standards Act Fact Sheets.PDF.
+You can also check out the USRA Supervisor Guide to acquaint yourself with the critical aspects of being a supervisor.

 (In Basket Interviews)- Designed to test a candidates ability to perform a task within a set of set requirements.
 In Basket Testing Tips.PDF